codinginbarn/amazon-ses-bounce-monidtor/README.md

 ---

+# 🔄 How It Works
+SES sends bounce/complaint notifications to SNS topics.

+SNS delivers those notifications to your HTTPS endpoint (sns-handler.php).

+The PHP script:

+Confirms the subscription automatically.

+Extracts subject, source, destinations, and event details.

+Writes them to bounces.log and complaints.log.

+The dashboard (feedback.html) reads those logs and displays them in tables.

+---

 ## 1. Create an SNS Topic

 Amazon SNS (Simple Notification Service) is how SES delivers bounce/complaint events to your server.